 Software developers are not product owners or project managers.
 It is not about if they can do it or not, but that usually leads to cutting corners and accruing technical debts just because we software developers might not have the big picture or the business goals are not clear for everyone.

 9. Do you believe that the size of the business matters when deciding to outsource software development?

 10. Are there any groundbreaking trends within the development industry that you believe people should watch out for in the future?

 11. Is there any potential advice you would give to new hires to succeed?

-I would always advise to be a student of the field.
-Always push the envelope on technology, even if the answer is always no. Speak up and ask questions, that’s how we build a team and excel further, because communication is key.
+I would always advise being a student of the field.
+Always push the envelope on technology, even if the answer is still no. Speak up and ask questions; that’s how we build a team and excel further because communication is vital.